Track cash investments in your portfolio

 The Brokerage amount can be left empty or can be filled if needed.

-Once the new fixed interest item is created you can see a new line being added to your portfolio.
-The totals of the fixed interest item(s) is added to the total of your portfolio as you can see below.
+Once the new fixed interest item is created a new line is added to the Portfolio Overview Page.
+The totals of the fixed interest item(s) is added to the total of your portfolio.

-The solution: ensure the Face Value per Unit is set to $1 (as this is the most straightforward way of tracking cash.
-You can then set the quantity to match the balance of the account or security.
+The solution: Ensure the Face Value per Unit is set to $1.
+As this is the most straightforward way to tracking cash.
+Then set the quantity to match the balance of the account or security.